Griffiths extremality, interpolation of norms, and K\"ahler quantization: Introduction

 \paragraph{Griffiths negativity/extremality and interpolation of norms.} Before we address K\"ahler quantization, let us review Griffiths negativity of Finsler bundles and introduce Griffiths extermality, pointing out connections to interpolation of Euclidean norms at the end.
 Complex Finsler bundles were considered by Kobayashi \cite{Ko75}, who was motivated by the Griffiths conjecture on the relationship between ampleness and positivity of vector bundles \cite{Gr69} (for recent progress see \cite{Brn09, MT07, FLW09}, and references within).
 For a detailed study of complex Finsler geometry we refer to the survey \cite{Wo07} and the book \cite{Ko14}, whose terminology we follow.

-The Finsler bundle $\pi: (E,f) \to Y$ is \emph{Griffiths negative} if $f$ is plurisubharmonic (psh) on the total space of the bundle $E$.
+In this paper, a Finsler bundle $\pi: (E,f) \to Y$ is said to be \emph{Griffiths negative} if $f$ is plurisubharmonic (psh) on the total space of the bundle $E$.
 With slight abuse of precision, this means that $f$ is upper semi-continuous (usc) and $i\ddbar f \geq 0$ on $E$, in the sense of currents.
 As is well known, in case $f$ is a smooth Hermitian metric this definition recovers the usual definition of Griffiths negativity \cite[Chapter VII]{De12}.
+For more details and comparison with Kobayashi's papers \cite{Ko75, Ko96}, see Section \ref{subsec griff neg of finsler}.

 One may ask, which are the least Griffiths negative Finsler metrics?
 As we are dealing with plurisubharmonicity, one is naturally led to the conditions $i\ddbar f \geq 0$ together with $\dim \textup{Ker } i\ddbar f \geq 1$.
 This would be fine for smooth $f$, however in our case $f$ is only psh, hence it is more precise to ask that $f$ satisfies the complex Monge--Amp\`ere equation $(i\ddbar f)^{m+r} =0$ on $E$ in the sense of Bedford--Taylor \cite{BT76}.
 Griffiths negative metrics $f$ satisfying this equation will be called \emph{Griffiths extremal}.